Neoclassical Style - Interior Design Basics

 -

-Add moldings, ceiling medallions, or wainscoting to introduce classical detail.
+Consider adding moldings, ceiling medallions, or wainscoting for a classic touch.
 If possible, use decorative columns or arched doorways.
-Even simple crown molding brings neoclassical flair to modern spaces.
+Even simple crown molding can infuse modern rooms with a touch of neoclassical elegance.

 -

-Choose chandeliers or wall sconces with classic shapes—crystal or brass fixtures blend well.
-Use warm, gentle lighting to highlight architectural features.
-Place lamps thoughtfully for an inviting glow.
+Select chandeliers or wall sconces in classic shapes, like crystal or brass.
+Use warm, gentle lighting to highlight the architectural features.
+Place lamps thoughtfully for a warm, inviting glow.

 -